quicwg/base-drafts/draft-ietf-quic-recovery.md

 Data in CRYPTO frames is critical to QUIC transport and crypto negotiation, so a more aggressive timeout is used to retransmit it.
-Below, the term "crypto packet" is used to refer to packets containing CRYPTO frames.
+Below, the term "crypto packet" is used to refer to packets containing CRYPTO frames before the handshake is complete.

-The initial crypto timeout SHOULD be set to twice the initial RTT.
+The initial crypto handshake timeout SHOULD be set to twice the initial RTT.

 At the beginning, there are no prior RTT samples within a connection.
 Resumed connections over the same network SHOULD use the previous connection's final